 Therefore, buying FTSE 100 companies that have sufficient access to liquidity and the capacity to cut costs could be a sound move.
 It may help you to invest in those businesses that have the best chance of benefiting from the likely long-term recovery.
 This has always occurred after every previous FTSE 100 market crash, which could make the coming months an opportunity to buy high-quality shares at attractive prices.

-The post Another stock market crash may be just around the corner.
-Here’s what I’d do now appeared first on The Motley Fool UK.
+The post Another stock market crash may be ahead.
+I’d take these 3 steps when buying FTSE 100 shares appeared first on The Motley Fool UK.